Frequently Asked Questions

 Williston will provide each student with a mask at the start of school, and masks will be available for purchase at the Campus Store.
 Masks should be multi-layer fabric and should fit well around the mouth and nose.
 They should always be worn over the mouth and nose completely (not just over the mouth) and should be changed out daily or sooner if known to be contaminated.
 They should not be worn if wet—they should be changed out.

 We ask that all students have multiple masks so the masks can be worn and changed daily.
 For more information on masks, see this CDC webpage.

-Access to campus will be very limited for those who do not live or work at Williston.
-Vendors will only be allowed on campus if they follow protocols for wearing masks.
-Deliveries for various departments and students will be centralized at different locations to minimize exposure and the number of individuals involved in the delivery of goods.
-Williston will prohibit rental or outside use of our facilities this year—including use of our rink, pool, or field, the Bluefish Swimming Program, Easthampton community groups, summer camps.
+Access to campus is very limited for those who do not live or work at Williston.
+Vendors are only allowed on campus if they follow protocols for wearing masks.
+Deliveries for various departments and students is centralized at different locations to minimize exposure and the number of individuals involved in the delivery of goods.
+Williston prohibits rental or outside use of our facilities this year—including use of our rink, pool, or field, the Bluefish Swimming Program, Easthampton community groups, summer camps.
 On-campus admission visits and tours may be scheduled and closely supervised at the discretion of the school and all current practices for masks and physical distancing will be required of interviewees.
 Parents or guardians wishing to visit with a child will need to make a formal request to the school’s Dean on Duty to do so and will need to show that they are COVID-free and are able to follow the school’s protocols for wearing masks and exercising physical distancing.